-Six Of The Best Places To Take Kids In The Hunter Valley
+Ten Of The Best Places To Take Kids In The Hunter Valley

 Let’s be honest, whenever you think of the Hunter Valley it’s probably boozy weddings and cheeky weekenders: great for adults, visiting dozens of wineries, but not exactly exciting for children.
 However, there are some great attractions and activities to do with kids in the Hunter Valley!

-The Hunter Valley Gardens
+1. Hunter Valley Gardens

-The Hunter Valley Zoo
+2. Hunter Valley Zoo

 If you want something with a bit more adventure, why not try your hand at horseriding?
 Hunter Valley Horse Riding & Adventures at Hill Top offer riders of all experiences a chance to trot off into the countryside.
 We especially love their Sunset Rides where you're escorted by Kangaroos and Wallabies in the light of the beautiful setting sun.

-Aqua Golf and Putt Putt
+3. Aqua Golf and Putt Putt

 Right next to the Hunter Valley Gardens is Hunter Valley Aqua Golf & Putt-Putt.
-The driving range is a 50,000m2 lake with a number of floating target nets, and they off fantastic prizes for those lucky enough to hit their ball into one of the nets.
+The driving range is a 50,000m2 lake with a number of floating target nets, and they off fantastic prizes for those lucky enough to hit their ball into one of them.
 It’s probably a tad challenging for very young kids, but they’ll have fun watching mum and dad smack golf balls into the water (and it's therapeutic for the parents!).

-The Chocolate and Fudge Factory
+4. The Chocolate and Fudge Factory

 It’s not Willy Wonka’s, but it will still give your kids a buzz!
 This factory is where all the magic happens for the Hunter Valley Chocolate Company.
 They make all kinds of chocolate goodies like honeycomb, mint slice and giant jaffas and sprinkles, as well as handmade choccies disguised as penguins and frogs, and chocolate-covered jelly snakes and pretzels.
 Watch the kids’ eyes light up in front of the jelly bean towers or the chocolate fondue fountain.
 The factory also sells an impressive range of fudge, candies and nuts and you can taste test a few of their favourites.

-Mortels Sheepskin Factory
+6. Mortels Sheepskin Factory

 The in-house Sheep’s Back Museum also offers a unique insight into the history of UGG boots, Mortels and sheepskin in Australia For a laidback lunch after taking it all in, the Café @ Mortels has a newly built 'shed' plus a great Little Lambs Menu for kids.
 Of course, you can also pick up some Ugg boots before you leave, straight from the source!
-Mortels holds a seasonal artisan market for a fun day out with a variety of quality locally made products and live music.
+Mortels also holds a seasonal artisan market for a fun day out with a variety of quality locally made products and live music.
 Check The Sunday Muster for dates.

 Please note: Factory tours are currently suspended due to COVID-19 but you can stay up to date on Facebook.

-Have you signed up to our newsletter?
+Have you signed up for our newsletter?
 Join ellaslist to get the best family and kid-friendly events, venues, classes and things to do NEAR YOU!